 Nothing gets you more rejuvenated and inspired for what our profession is about then when an entire school and district gets behind their PE program.
-This year Kaitlyn Bloemer and her students at Bay View Middle School in the Howard Suamico School District outside Green Bay, WI won the Spirit Video Challenge powered by adidas with the best video showcasing how Bay View Middle School is “Raising the Bar in PE.”
+This year Kaitlyn Bloemer and her students at Bay View Middle School in the Howard Suamico School District outside Green Bay, WI won the Spirit Video Challenge with the best video showcasing how Bay View Middle School is “Raising the Bar in PE.”
 (Watch their winning video here).
-The grand prize was a class set of adidas Zone monitors and a pep rally at the school with Olympic legend and adidas legacy athlete Dick Fosbury, who revolutionized the high jump with his “Fosbury Flop.”
+The grand prize was a class set of IHT Zone monitors and a pep rally at the school with Olympic legend and legacy athlete Dick Fosbury, who revolutionized the high jump with his “Fosbury Flop.”

 The entire student body, teachers and administrators including Superintendent Damian LaCroix listened to Mr. Fosbury’s inspiring story while he in turn applauded Bay View for its amazing efforts in physical education.
 Mr. Fosbury shared that his success was due to the mentors, teachers and the blessings, big and small that have come into his life.
 He made a life-long commitment to live with an attitude of gratitude and he taught us that valuing all the goodness, beauty, relationship and love around you brings those things back to you tenfold.
 Everyone in attendance took home life lessons that day.
 Watch the video here.

 Appreciate Your Loved Ones and Tell Them They Are Loved